 Family strife – –

-Emma and Lizzie Borden hated their stepmother Abby.
-Called her “Mrs. Borden” and avoided her company.
-They also refused to eat meals with their parents creating a stern and loveless home.
+Emma and Lizzie Borden called their stepmother “Mrs. Borden” and avoided her company.
+They refused to eat meals together, their parents in turn creating a stern and loveless home.

-Much strife came from Emma and Lizzie’s suspicion of their stepmother.
+Much strife from Emma and Lizzie’s suspicion of Abby.
 They were sure she was after the family’s money.
-It made them jealous of the lavish gifts Andrew showered on Abby.
+It made them jealous of the lavish gifts Andrew showered on her.

 Andrew & Abby Borden Die

 The Borden family was sick just days before the infamous Thursday in August of 1892.

 The girl’s uncle stayed overnight to help.
 Just before 10:30am Abby was up in a guest room making the bed.
 Heard a noise and turned to see someone holding a sharp hatchet.

 Over and over this person swung, across Abby’s head.
 She turned and fell to the floor.
 The killer swung more, driving the sharp edge into the back of her head 19 times before she died.

 Andrew returned from his morning walk.
 Tried the front door but his key didn’t work.
 He knocked as a maid ran up and noticed the lock was jammed from the inside.

 The jam removed and Andrew popped open the door.
 The maid went about her duties up a back staircase to clean the 3rd floor.
 A few minutes later Lizzie yelled up,

 Tried but not Convicted

 Lizzie Borden was the only suspect.
 The trail was long.
 Every details carefully examined.

 Lizzie told the police…

 They asked for the dress Lizzie was wearing that day.
 “I burned it”, she said, claiming paint spilled down the front.

 The police found a perfectly cleaned hatchet head without a handle in the basement.
 Prosecution argued Lizzie Borden removed the blood stained handle.
 Strangely the jury thought it far-fetched.